 When looking at his fishing career, Norm notes: “In general, I prefer salmon trolling.
 To me, it’s art, poetry in motion.
 It’s such a beautiful craft when it’s done right.
 There are more variables.
 There’s friendly competition when you’re trolling for salmon.
 It’s more exciting…Even when we’re using 100-pound test leader, if you let any slack in the line, a big king salmon can break the line and you lose the fish and the gear and that’s heartbreaking.
 What’s special about trolling is that you handle every fish you catch.
-I count 13 times that you handle the fish from start to finish when I fished on our freezer boat the Katie J. And trollers that have pride in what they do take great care to make sure that during each ‘touch’ the fish is softly handled, with great care to time and temperature, avoiding scale loss, to produce a great quality product.
+I count 13 times that you handle the fish from start to finish when I fished on our freezer boat the Katie J. And trollers that have pride in what they do take great care to make sure that during each ‘touch’ the fish is softly handled, with great care, avoiding scale loss, to produce a great quality product.
 We have a responsibility to each fish.”

 Being a co-op member for over 30 years has taught Norm that you have to look at the long term.
-Talking about what’s unique about SPC, Norm says “[t]o be around for 70 plus years, like SPC, you’ve got to be conservative when making decisions, but you’ve also got to make bold moves to evolve with the times.
+Talking about what’s unique about SPC, Norm says “for an institution to be around for 75 plus years, like SPC, you’ve got to be conservative when making decisions, but you’ve also got to make bold moves to evolve with the times.
 It’s a fine balance.
 We’ve got to do it all without losing sight of our quality-focused mission.
 As an owner-based company, it’s an inherent risk to be an owner of the co-op, just as it is for any business owner, but we as fishermen are also in charge of something much bigger than when we are when working on our own.
 It’s our company!”

 Norm was born in Michigan, but considers himself Alaskan, as he moved to Kasaan Bay, near Ketchikan, at age 10.
 At 15, he moved to Port Alexander, on the southern tip of Baranof Island, which is the primary location where he harbors the Sea Lion to serve SPC members who deliver salmon to him.